mother-of-all-self-hosting/ansible-role-searxng/docs/configuring-searxng.md

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# Setting up NodeBB
+# Setting up SearXNG

-This is an [Ansible](https://www.ansible.com/) role which installs an [NodeBB](https://github.com/NodeBB/NodeBB/) server to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs an [SearXNG](https://github.com/SearXNG/SearXNG/) server to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-NodeBB is a Node.js based free forum software.
+SearXNG is a Node.js based free forum software.

-See the project's [documentation](https://docs.nodebb.org/) to learn what NodeBB does and why it might be useful to you.
+See the project's [documentation](https://docs.searxng.org/) to learn what SearXNG does and why it might be useful to you.

 ## Prerequisites

-To run a NodeBB instance it is necessary to prepare a database.
+To run a SearXNG instance it is necessary to prepare a database.
 You can use [MongoDB](https://mongodb.com) or [Redis](https://redis.io/).

 If you are looking for Ansible roles for them, you can check out [ansible-role-mongodb](https://github.com/mother-of-all-self-hosting/ansible-role-mongodb) and [ansible-role-redis](https://github.com/mother-of-all-self-hosting/ansible-role-redis), both of which are maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.
 The roles for [KeyDB](https://keydb.dev/) ([ansible-role-keydb](https://github.com/mother-of-all-self-hosting/ansible-role-keydb)) and [Valkey](https://valkey.io/) ([ansible-role-valkey](https://github.com/mother-of-all-self-hosting/ansible-role-valkey)) are available as well.